absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 ### Platform-Specific APIs
 Some GPU APIs are operating system specific.
 [DirectX11][21] and [DirectX12][22] targets Windows and XBox platforms, while [Metal][23] targets Apple devices.
-The guide won't concern itself too much with these.
+I won't concern myself too much with these.
 DirectX11 is somewhat similar to OpenGL, while DirectX12 and Metal are from the same, more low-level, generation as Vulkan.
 Metal however, seems to be a bit less low-level compared to DirectX12 and Vulkan.